You are here: Counties -> Highland

 Cromarty, on the northern tip of the Black Isle, is regarded as the best preserved 18th century town in the Highlands.
 It's a picturesque fishing and ferry port.
 There are fine buildings along Church Street, such as Cromarty Courthouse which displays a multimedia exhibition of the town's heritage and nautical connections.
 Miller House and Hugh Miller's Cottage are must see attractions.
 Miller House is a handsome Georgian villa built by Hugh's sea captain father.
 The cottage is the birthplace of Hugh Miller, the geologist, writer and church reformer.

-Highland Tourist Information in the west of the area can be found in Strathpeffer.
 In the 1700s sulphurous springs were found here and Strathpeffer soon became a spa town.
 Substantial villas and hotels were built in Victorian times.
 Most survive today making Strathpeffer an attractive place to visit.
 The waters can still be sampled in the restored Pump Room, which also houses the Tourist Information centre and a display of the spa's history.
 The restored Victorian Railway station houses the Museum of Childhood which portrays childhood in the Highlands of Scotland.

 Wester Ross

-North west on the coast of Wester Ross, Highland Tourist information can be found at Gairloch, which lies on the north shore of Gair Loch.
+North west on the coast of Wester Ross, Highland tourist information can be found at Gairloch, which lies on the north shore of Gair Loch.
 The area is beautiful with lochs, islands, beaches and fine surrounding views.
 Gairloch has a harbour, a golf club and Gairloch Heritage Museum, which is well worth visiting.
 Six miles north east on a rocky peninsula beside Loch Ewe is Inverewe Garden.
 This enjoys the benefits of the warm currents of the North Atlantic Drift.
 Consequently, Inverewe is a plantsman's paradise of exotic species.

-Highland tourist information is available in Argyle Street, Ullapool.
 Ullapool is an ideal base for exploring the north west Highlands.
 Thomas Telford planed the town in the late 18th century for the British Fisheries Society.
 Its attractive lay out and buildings remain to this day.
 There are good shopping facilities here as well as a golf club.
 You can take a trip by boat from Ullapool to the Summer Isles.
 The Summer Isles are home to sea birds and seals while dolphins and porpoises can often be seen swimming in the surrounding waters.

 The Northern Highlands